wso2/docs-choreo-dev/en/docs/references/preview-features.md

 # Preview Features

-Preview features offer optional functionality that you can enable if required.
+Preview features offer early access to functionality that is not finalized by the Choreo team.
+You can enable if you would like to try them out during the early stages of their development.

 !!! info
-    Preview features cannot be enabled when you are logged in anonymously.
+    You cannot enable preview features when you try Choreo anonymously.

 To enable Choreo features that are released as preview features, follow these steps: